Find Funding Opportunities

 • Eligible expenses include Uber/Lyft (when public transportation is not available), Bike, Train/Commuter Rail, Bus, Mileage, Tolls and Parking to and from internship site.

-Boston based organizations will host students in unpaid internships, while students are receiving a $1500 stipend from Emmanuel College.
+Boston based organizations will host students in unpaid internships, while students are receiving a $1500 stipend.
 Students will complete the day to day work of the internship, while exploring the different professional paths within that organization or industry.
 Students will take part of several professional development assignments through the INT1010 Independent Internship course while in the program.

 Summer housing + a $500 gift card for food is also offered to students who are in need of housing.